1998 Houston Astros season: May

 Hunsicker noted apprehension that he would be "paying too much" for Johnson.
 Both García and Guillén later became multiple-time All-Stars with lengthy major league careers.
 García took on a large role in Seattle's starting rotation the following year, including placing second in the American League (AL) Rookie of the Year balloting.
 (Note: In fact, after having moved on from the Mariners, García became part of the vaunted Chicago White Sox rotation that stymied the Astros hitters during their sweep in the 2005 World Series, the year after Hunsicker was fired.
 His first World Series experience finally arrived in 2017 while serving as a special assistant for the Dodgers, who played against the Astros and wound up losing that World Series.
-Moreoever, in addition to winning the four Cy Youngs after signing with the Arizona Diamondbacks, Johnson won the 2001 World Series, where he was named co-MVP after leading the Diamondbacks to the title against the New York Yankees.)
+Moreover, in addition to winning the four Cy Youngs after signing with the Arizona Diamondbacks, Johnson won the 2001 World Series, where he was named co-MVP after leading the Diamondbacks to the title against the New York Yankees.)
 Guillen was solid for the Mariners, but took longer to blossom, peaking after he was traded by Seattle prior to the 2004 season to the Detroit Tigers.
 Further, the Astros would be unable to extend Johnson or resign him in free agency during the off-season.

+From May 25 to 31, Moisés Alou batted .579 / .667 on-base percentage (OBP) / 1.211 slugging percentage (SLG) over six games.
+Alou had 2 doubles, 2 triples, 2 home runs, 9 RBI, and 5 BB.
+Alou earned NL Player of the Week honors for May 31, following Derek Bell on August 24, 1997, as the most recent Astros.
+Alou last won the award for June 12, 1994, as a member of the Montreal Expos.

 June—July

+Moisés Alou (18) bats while Craig Biggio (7) waits in the on-deck circle.

 Just one week after Biggio's historic on-base streak ended, on June 10, Jeff Bagwell commenced his own long streak of reaching base, lasting until July 29.
 A grand total of 44 consecutive games, this displaced Biggio's 41-game streak for second place in team history.
 Bagwell proceeded to hit .282, .411 OBP and .595 SLG, including collecting 46 hits and drawing 33 walks.

 An error in the ninth inning on June 14 by Cincinnati Reds shortstop Barry Larkin allowed the Astros to tie the game.
 Houston proceeded to score five more runs, resulting in a 6–3 win in the tenth inning.

 Facing a 5–3 deficit going into the ninth inning on June 17, Bagwell connected for a two-run home run to tie the score.
 Brad Ausmus singled in the game-winning run, and C. J. Nitkowski got the victory, his second of the year.